kakawait/uaa-behind-zuul-sample/README.md

 # UAA behind (load balanced) Edge service Zuul

+## Change Logs

+- Use fully qualified URL instead of relative URI to avoid HSTS redirection when using SSL.

+So instead of returning `/uaa/oauth/authorize` we are not returning full URL, we are calculating *base url* from `HttpServletRequest`

+- Upgrade to `spring-cloud:Brixton.RELEASE`
+- Upgrade to `spring-boot:1.3.5.RELEASE`

 Quick&dirty sample to expose how to configure `AuthorizationServer` (*UAA*) behind `Zuul`

 This way to do may not work for all kind of configuration (I do not test without `JWT` and `prefer-token-info: true`)